alexanderrichard/queueing-tool/README.md

 # queueing-tool

 A tool for scheduling multiple parallelized jobs to a machine.
+Jobs are scheduled according to a priority queue.
+The priority of a job is small if the amount of requested resources/computation time is large and high if the amount of requested resources/computation time is small, respectively.
+Priority of a job increases with its waiting time.

 ################################################################################
 # (A) INSTALLATION                                                             #